jkerbaugh/XperienceCommunity.DataSourceFormComponent/readme.md

 1. Kentico Xperience 13 on .net core 3.1 or above

 # Installation
-1. On your Xperience MVC Site, install the `XperienceCommunity.CustomSourceFormComponents` nuget package.
+1. On your Xperience MVC Site, install the `XperienceCommunity.DataSourceFormComponents` nuget package.